@ibnlanre/portal

 **Syntax:**

-createLocalStorageAdapter<State>(key: string, options?: StorageAdapterOptions<State>)
+createLocalStorageAdapter(key: string, options?: StorageAdapterOptions)

-createSessionStorageAdapter<State>(key: string, options?: StorageAdapterOptions<State>)
+createSessionStorageAdapter(key: string, options?: StorageAdapterOptions)

 **Parameters:**

-: Optional configuration object with:
+- `options?: StorageAdapterOptions`: Optional configuration object with:

-: Function to serialize the state before saving.
-Defaults to JSON.stringify
+- `stringify?: (state: State) => string`: Function to serialize the state before saving.
+Defaults to `JSON.stringify`.

-: Function to deserialize the state after loading.
-Defaults to JSON.parse
+- `parse?: (storedString: string) => State`: Function to deserialize the state after loading.
+Defaults to `JSON.parse`.

-.Return Value:
+**Return Value:**

-Both adapters return a tuple: [getStateFunction, setStateFunction]
+Both adapters return a tuple: `[getStateFunction, setStateFunction]`.

-: Saves the new state to storage.createLocalStorageAdapter
+- `setStateFunction(newState: S): void`: Saves the new state to storage.

-.
+Persists state in `localStorage`.
 Data remains until explicitly cleared or removed by the user/browser.

 **Example:**